DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 Braille
 ~~~~~~~

-The special character rendered as dots 3678 is used to represent a
+The special character rendered as |the undefined character| is used to
-character that doesn't have its own defined representation.
+represent a character that doesn't have its own defined representation.

-When on an editable text field: Dot 8 is used to show where the cursor
+When on an editable text field:

-is, and dots 78 are used to show which characters have been selected.
+* The location of the cursor is shown by |the cursor indicator|.
+* The current text selection is highlighted via |the selection indicator|.

 Note that the cursor isn't shown when at least one character has been
 selected.